onemanbuilds/AuthGGDCBot/README.md

  - authkey (your application's auth key which you can find at the application's panel).

 # ToDo
- - Make the code better.<br/>
+ - Make the code better and cleaner.<br/>
- - Add salt to the encrypted data.<br/>
+ - Add salt to the encrypted data.
- - Add a log system or something in a txt to see who used the commands.

 # Support
  - PayPal: onemanbuildsofficial@gmail.com<br/>